MOM looking at ways to link up unemployed fresh grads with opportunities

-SINGAPORE - Manpower Minister Josephine Teo said her ministry is looking at ways to reach out to fresh graduates who have yet to find employment, and link them up with suitable opportunities.
+Manpower Minister Josephine Teo has said that her ministry is looking at ways to reach out to fresh graduates who have yet to find employment and link them up with suitable opportunities.

-The opportunities may include the SGUnited Traineeships programme, which will be extended this year to help fresh and recent graduates gain experience while waiting for the jobs market to improve.
+The opportunities may include those in the SGUnited Traineeships Programme, which will be extended this year to help fresh and recent graduates gain experience while waiting for the jobs market to improve.

-On Tuesday (Feb 16), while presenting Budget 2021, Deputy Prime Minister Heng Swee Keat announced that the traineeship programme would be extended until March 30 and that allowances will be increased for Institute of Technical Education and diploma traineeship positions.
+Presenting the Budget on Tuesday, Deputy Prime Minister Heng Swee Keat announced a year-long extension to the traineeship programme until March 31 next year, as well as an increase in allowances for Institute of Technical Education and diploma traineeship positions.

-Mrs Teo, who was speaking to reporters on Friday at Tampines Changkat Community Centre after meeting job seekers at a Workforce Singapore job fair for logistics roles, said the aim was to increase the number of traineeship positions this year to up to 35,000 from 25,000 currently.
+Mrs Teo, who was speaking to reporters yesterday at Tampines Changkat Community Club after meeting job seekers at a jobs fair for logistics roles organised by Workforce Singapore, said that the aim was to increase the number of traineeship positions this year to up to 35,000, from 25,000 currently.

 She said that fresh graduates would obviously prefer to land a full-time job, but urged them to consider the benefits of a traineeship.